GBrachetta/guillermo/README.md

 Additionally, and for testing purposes, I often also deployed feature branches in order to double-check that the app was responsive remotely.

-Over 20 branches were using during the development of this app, to ensure isolated enviroments for each of them without interfering with already functioning features.
+Over 20 branches were using during the development of this app, to ensure isolated environments for each of them without interfering with already functioning features.

 To deal with these features i used [GitHub issues](https://guides.github.com/features/issues/) and put in place a [project board](https://help.github.com/en/github/managing-your-work-on-github/about-project-boards), which helped me organise my workflow and have a clear overview of where in the process of my development I was.